herrault/Former-Field-Systems-Workshop/README.md

 ## Bibliography

+Link to the shared bibliography : FFS in Central Europe | Zotero

 -	Affek, A., 2016.
 Past Carpathian landscape recorded in the microtopography.
 Geographia Polonica 89. https://doi.org/10.7163/GPol.0062
 -	Affek, A., 2015.
 Exploring past Carpathian landscape: the application of LiDAR and archival cadastral maps.
 Archaeologia Polona 53, 243–247.
 -	Affek, A.N., Wolski, J., Latocha, A., Zachwatowicz, M., Wieczorek, M., 2022.
 The use of LiDAR in reconstructing the pre-World War II landscapes of abandoned mountain villages in southern Poland.
 Archaeological Prospection 29, 157–173. https://doi.org/10.1002/arp.1846